MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 * * *

+`Ekans Special1`
-Ekans Special0: Medicham!
+`Ekans Name`: Medicham!
 You're safe!
 Yesssss!

+`Medicham Sad`
-Medicham Sad: I'm so sorry, Ekans.
+`Medicham Name`: I'm so sorry, Ekans.
 That dungeon--it was too much for me.

 `Medicham Happy`
 `Medicham Name`: Thank you for saving me.
+I appreciate it~🎵

+`Medicham Sad`
-I appreciate it~🎵 Medicham Sad: Ow, ow, ow...
+`Medicham Name`: Ow, ow, ow...
 My body--it hurts all over even now...

+`Medicham Pain`
-Medicham Pain: ...But that dungeon...
+`Medicham Name`: ...But that dungeon...
 What is it about it?

 `Medicham Angry`
 `Medicham Name`: They say it makes a wish come true.
 So, I went...